Qualifier Information

 - Understand the general process of renewal of epithelia by stem cells

-- List the functions of the basement membrane
+- List the functions and components of the basement membrane

 - In histological images, identify signs of inflammation (immune response) and fibrosis